beaker-project/beaker/documentation/glossary.rst

    FQDN
        Fully qualified domain name.

+   group
+       A group of one or more Beaker users.

+   group job
+       A job associated with a :term:`group`.
+All group members are permitted to cancel or modify the job.
+Refer to :ref:`job-access-control`.

+   group owner
+       The Beaker user who is responsible for a group.
+Group owners have control over the group, including adding and removing members.

    guest recipe

        Guest recipes are used to run one or more recipe tasks in one